 Following a discussion with her grandmother, reminding her what a cross baby she had been and challenging her to overcome her restless, critical attitude, we see Aggie pondering the rebuke.
 "Crossest baby?
 I still know those feelings.
 Restless?
 Hmm.
 Yes, that's a good description of the way I feel lots of times.
 It's like I'm ready for something unknown and I can't quite wait until it happens.
 Sometimes I think if I stand on my tiptoes, I might catch sight of it."

 The author, The Reverend Dr. Donna Mann, grew up in the Elora area.
 She served as a United Church minister in Alberta and Ontario, most recently in Durham and Mt.
 Forest.
-She now lives with her husband Doug north of Mt.
-Forest where she does grief counselling and writes.
+She along with her husband Doug live north of Mt.
+Forest where she does grief counselling, writes, enjoys beautiful gardens and marks papers for women's studies..

 AGGIE'S STORMS